tdilauro/Simplified-wiki/Sierra.md

 &redirect_uri=redirect_uri=https%3A%2F%2Fmy-circulation-manager.com%2Foauth_callback%3Fprovider%3DSierra'
 ```

-The response will include an access token good for one hour, which will allow us to act on behalf of a patron.
+The response will include an access token good for one hour.
+We can use this token as a `Bearer` token to act on behalf of a patron.
 More importantly, we now know that the user of the Simplified app is a real, authorized library patron.

 ## Getting patron information